unic-ailab/TSFM-Eval/README.md

 # Datasets

 ## EdgeTraffic

 Discrete high-frequency traffic counts collected from a road intersection in Iași, Romania.

-Characteristics:
-- highly volatile,
-- integer-valued,
-- periodic,
-- high-frequency traffic observations.

----
+The dataset is highly volatile, integer-valued, and strongly periodic, making it suitable for evaluating high-frequency forecasting robustness.

 ## MixGridPL

-Continuous electricity load measurements for the Polish national power grid.
+Continuous electricity load measurements from the Polish national power grid.
+The dataset exhibits strong seasonality, long-range temporal dependencies, and smooth continuous dynamics.

-Characteristics:
-- strong seasonality,
-- long-range temporal structure,
-- smooth continuous dynamics.

----

 ## SPY

 Daily closing prices of the SPDR S&P 500 ETF.

-Characteristics:
-- stochastic,
-- non-stationary,
-- long-term trend with short-term volatility.
+The series is stochastic and non-stationary, combining long-term trend structure with short-term volatility.

 ---